bruno-sardine/Jura-Recipes/README.md

 Product Carousel: Milk, Milk Foam, 2x Ristretto, 2x Espresso, 2x Coffee, Ristretto, Coffee, Latte Macchiato, Flat White

 ###### Interesting Info
+- What's the difference between (product) and (2 x product)?
+Let's talk about espresso.
+With my settings, an espresso at 4 coffee strength at 1.5 ounce volume will produce a wet 23g discarded coffee puck.
+If you make a "2 x Espresso" at 1.5 volume, you get a 3 ounce pour (makes sense), but the machine still produces a wet 23g discarded coffee puck.
+You end up with an over extracted bitter 3oz drink.
+But the real idea is that you are supposed to use a cup under each spout to make 2 espressos at once.
+Doing so cuts said bitterness in half; it's more tollerable.
+But my advice - just make 2 single espressos.
+When you find a bean, coffee strength, and volume ratio you like - stick with it.
+Make your gests their own shot.
+Forget the "2 x" stuff.
+I SUPPOSE you could lessen the coffee stregnth on the 2x setting, but really - save a spot on the main product grid for something fun, like a Cortado.
 - Extraction times for espresso.
 You mostly want to shoot for a 9-12 second extraction time.
 Play around with it depending on your beans, grind setting, and Coffee Strength setting.
 - 25g of water used to clean the coffee spout
 - "Hot Water" and "Hot Water for Tea": 175 degrees.
 I'm not sure why there are 2 product settings for this.